emilianoregazzoni/Bellabeat/README.md

 ![image](https://user-images.githubusercontent.com/20979227/181075689-c11ab6fa-71a8-4ae5-ac25-9b3d7ef559d5.png)

-It’s ok, it seems to be strongly relationated, how I suppose it would be.
+It’s ok, it seems to be strongly relationated, how I supposed it would be.

 Finally, I will check the weight table.
 The users are “fit” users, or not?
 They’re focused on losing weight or not?
 Check it out.
-In the table from weight, I have information about 8 users.
+In the table weight, I have information about 8 users.
 It seems to be a few.
 Also, we have just 2 users, with a huge amount of records in the table, so we can not make a confident conclusion about the theory “Are there ‘FIT’ users or not?”
 Anyway, check it out with the information available.